omar-florez/memory-augmented-neural-network/README.md

 # Memory Augmented Neural Network

-Given an utterance *x*, we want to encode it with a tradictional encoder (LSTM, Transformer, CNN) and cache the resulting latent representations into a differentiable external memory that can be accessed and extends the model capacity.
+Given an utterance *(x, y)*, we want to encode *x* with an encoder (LSTM, Transformer, CNN) and cache similar latent representations generated during training into a differentiable external memory.
+Both storage and retrieval memory operations are differentiable with attention over memory entries and they extend encoder's capacity.

-Attending memory keys during training leads to obtain positive and negative gradients according to whether the predicted value matches the input label *y* or not.
-Both gradients minimize the loss function and update the model with better traininable parameters, which generates better latent encodings to store in memory.
+Attending the keys of the external memory module during training leads to obtain positive and negative gradients according to whether the predicted label associated to a memory entry matches the input label *y* or not.
+Both gradients minimize the loss function and update the model with memory cached traininable parameters.

 ![alt text](https://github.com/omar-florez/neural-augmented-neural-network/blob/master/figures/MANN.png)